-All students eligible for Financial Aid must have the following requirements:
+To be eligible for Financial Aid, a student must be:

-- A citizen of the United States or an eligible Permanent Resident. - Enrolled in an eligible program. - Making satisfactory academic progress toward graduation. - A high school graduate or the equivalent or have established eligibility by successfully passing a nationally recognized Ability-To-Benefit test before July 1, 2012. - Not in default on a Financial Aid loan nor owe a refund to a Financial Aid grant received at any postsecondary college or institution.
+- A citizen of the United States or an eligible Permanent Resident. - Enrolled in an eligible program. - Making satisfactory academic progress toward graduation. - A high school graduate or the equivalent or have established eligibility by successfully passing a nationally recognized Ability-To-Benefit test before July 1, 2012. - Not in default on a Financial Aid loan nor owe a refund to a Financial Aid grant received at any postsecondary college or institution. - Have completed U.S. Selective Service requirements, if applicable.